 Rogue Gateway Rotarians are always busy.
-Take a look at the events and activities planned throughout the year, and check the calendar to see when each is scheduled.
+Take a look at the events and activities we have sponsored or contributed to over the years.

 - Backpack and Cozy Toes

 During the winter holiday school break, Rogue Gateway Rotary distributes backpacks to kindergarten through fifth graders who are identified as “food insecure” by their local school staff.
 The backpacks are filled with food, school supplies and small gift items.
 Rogue Gateway also has collected socks, mittens, gloves, mufflers and hats for distribution to the homeless.